Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 Cultural Activities:

-Immerse yourself in Japanese customs with traditional tea ceremonies, kimono fittings, and sushi making workshops to experience Japanese customs first-hand.
+Immerse yourself in traditional Japanese culture with activities such as tea ceremonies, kimono fittings, and sushi making workshops to experience Japanese customs first-hand.
 Visit interactive museums like the National Museum of Emerging Science and Innovation and the Team Lab Borderless, known for their visually stunning art installations suitable for all ages.

 Don't miss the enchanting journey through Miyazaki's films at the Ghibli Museum in Tokyo.